Uniswap/docs/versioned_docs/version-V1/overview/games/nifty-smashers.md

 # Tribe Specifics

 All DEGEN tribes have a Special Ability (”SA”), which are consistent across all Nifty League games (live and future), including Nifty Smashers.
-Learn everytyhing you need to know about each tribe [here](https://niftyleague.com/docs/overview/degens/tribes).
+Learn everything you need to know about each tribe [here](/docs/overview/degens/tribes).

 <br></br>